howl-editor/howl/lib/ext/lgi/README.md

 - Nils Nordman
 - Ignas Anikevicius
 - Craig Barnes
+- Nicola Fontana
+- Andreas Stührk

 Many other people contributed to what lgi is today, in many forms - writing patches, reporting bugs, packaging for distributions, providing ideas, spreading a word...  *Many thanks to all of you!*

 ## History

+### 0.7.2 (12-Sep-2013)

+ - fix: improper marshalling of certain APIs passing pointers to records.
+ - fix: cairo.PsSurface.create() had incorrect signature, missing filename.
+ - fix: If GTK initialization fails, raise Lua exception instead of hard-crash of calling process.
+ - fix: when running test in devel tree, prefer lgi from devel tree instead of the installed one.
+ - add: cairo.Status.to_string() API
+ - fix: avoid referencing GdkRGBA in GDk override when targetting Gdk2.0, which does not have GdkRGBA.
+ - fix: replace GStaticRecMutex with GRecMutex to avoid compilation warnings.
+ - fix: Gtk.Container.'child' pseudoproperty works even in Gtk2, where
+   it was shadowed by internal field.
+ - fix: add workaround for improperly parsed g_bytes_get_data() annotation.
+ - fix: add workarounf for incorrect annotation on Pango.Layour.set_attributes(), which caused memory leak.
+ - fix: adapt to Gio.InputStream.[read|read_all|read_async] API
+   change, which does not accept buffer length argument any more (due to the newly added annotations).

 ### 0.7.1 (4-Mar-2013)